esoterika227/esoterika227.github.io/trestleboard/index.md

  -  Wednesday, 10th May 2023 -- Stated Meeting at 7:30pm.
  -  Saturday, 17th June 2023 -- Scholarly Presentation & Refreshments at 5:00pm.
 Stated Meeting at 7:00pm.
 Featured presentation: "Breaking The Spell of Madness - Lessons From Scheherazade" by Will Hornyak, Esoteric Story Teller [Read the flyer!](/assets/documents/2023-Summer-Will-Hornyak.pdf)
  -  July/August 2023 -- DARK
  -  Saturday, 16th September 2023 -- Scholarly Presentation at 5:00pm.
 Stated Meeting at 7:00pm.
-Featured presentation: "Addressing the Problem of Evil" by Karl Starkweather.
+Featured presentation: "Addressing the Problem of Evil" by Karl Starkweather.[Read the flyer!](/assets/documents/September_Quarterly_23.pdf)
  -  Wednesday, 11th October 2023 -- Stated Meeting at 7:30pm
  -  Wednesday, 8th November 2023 -- Stated Meeting at 7:30pm
  -  Saturday, 16th December 2023 -- Scholarly Presentation at 5:00pm.
 Stated Meeting at 7:00pm.
-"Occult Philosophy and the Birth of Freemasonry" by Worshipful Brother Erik Arneson.
+"Occult Philosophy and the Birth of Freemasonry" by Worshipful Brother Erik Arneson.[Read the flyer!](/assets/documents/2023-Winter-WB-Arnesen.pdf)

 Visitors are encouraged to RSVP through our [Facebook page](https://www.facebook.com/esoterikalodge.oregon/) or by emailing our Secretary at **esoterika227secretary@gmail.com**.
 Visiting Masons who plan to attend our Stated Meeting should bring proof of membership and a photo ID.